On Friday, my husband and I will celebrate our five year wedding anniversary. Not a huge milestone to many but to us it is a milestone indeed.

 I love that we have had so much fun with each other as friends before we even started dating.

 When we reconnected years later, I was going through a divorce and had a sweet two-year-old daughter.
 Things were really crazy back then, I was going to school full time, working part-time and raising a child.
 You were working and living the bachelor lifestyle when we came into your life.

 That you didn’t want to rush into it.

 That every time we go into the city and see the Hancock building in the distance, we smile and touch hands.

 I loved watching the relationship between you and Annie grow.

-I know it must have been really hard to go from single one day to relating to a toddler the next.
+I know it must have been really hard to go from being single one day to hanging out with a toddler the next.

 Yet you did and while there were bumps along the way, she fell in love with you right alongside me.

 I love the little fun memories we share together.